 Broken legs are somewhat common injuries in dogs.
-If your dog has an accident that causes extreme pain and lameness to one limb, it may be a broken bone.
+If your dog has an accident that causes extreme pain and lameness in one limb, it may be a broken bone.

 Does Your Dog Have a Broken Leg?

-You will usually be able to tell if your dog has a broken leg.
-There will typically be an injury followed by limping on one limb, unwillingness to bear weight, swelling of the limb, and pain.
+You may suspect your dog has a broken leg if there is some kind of trauma followed by limping on one limb, unwillingness to bear weight, swelling of the limb, and pain.
 Many dogs will vocalize from the pain and show obvious limping.
 However, some dogs will try to hide their pain, making the injury appear less severe.
 This is a survival instinct for many dogs, so it's important not to ignore ongoing mild lameness in dogs.

 Types of Broken Bones in Dogs

 There are several different types of broken bones, called fractures, that may occur in dogs.
-Some are worse than others.
+Some are more complicated than others.